Fluent migrations

 In order to run migrations:

-Ensure there are no blocking issues in gecko-strings-quarantine
+Ensure there are no blocking issues in the update branch of firefox-l10n-source

-As part of migrations, content needs to be pushed from the quarantine repository to gecko-strings.
-Since content can’t be pushed selectively, any pending issue needs to be solved before starting the process (eventually backing out problematic changes).
+As part of migrations, content needs to be pushed from the update branch to the main branch of firefox-l10n-source.
+Any pending issue needs to be solved before starting the process (eventually manually backing out problematic changes) to prevent problematic strings being exposed to localizers.
 For more information about the review process, see this document.

 Stop sync in Pontoon